harshit-sh/ranklist_scrape/README.md

 ## codechef_scrape_amrita

-Script to scrape ranklist of ACM ICPC Amritapuri Online Contest 2014
+Directory which contains the script using Scrapy and team names with their ranks for ACM ICPC Amritapuri Online Contest 2014.

 ## codechef_scrape_kgp

-Script to scrape ranklist of ACM ICPC Kharagpur Online Contest 2014
+Directory which contains the script using Scrapy and team names with their ranks for ACM ICPC Kharagpur Online Contest 2014.